authzed/terraform-provider-authzed/CONTRIBUTING.md

 - Go 1.23 or higher
 - Terraform 1.0 or higher
-- Access to an AuthZed Dedicated account for testing
+- Access to an AuthZed Cloud account for testing

 ### Building and Testing